wouter-swierstra/logic-notes/notes/notes.md

 \BinaryInfC{isTrue($P \wedge Q$)}
 \end{prooftree}

+In accordance with the notation used in the proof strategies in the book, we use capital letters, $P$ and $Q$ for our *metavariables*­­­that is $P$ and $Q$ stand for some arbitrary proposition, rather than an atomic proposition variable.
+It would perhaps be more precise to use $p$ and $q$ to avoid this confusion.

-In this style, we can try to define a unary relation isTrue on the formulas of propositional logic; the inference rules then define the set of all possible valid proofs.
+In this style, we can try to define a unary relation isTrue on the formulas of propositional logic, i.e., isTrue ⊆ \PLF; the inference rules then define the set of all possible valid proofs.
 Most logical textbooks do not introduce an explicit name for the relation capturing 'truthfulness' – like our isTrue relation - but rather identify a formula with its semantics, writing:

 \begin{prooftree}
 \AxiomC{$P$}